ClimateSmartAg/ClimateSmartAg-website-en/_pages/training.md

 ---

 ## External organizations
+- [Athabasca University](https://powered.athabascau.ca/product?catalog=Research-Data-Management) is hosting an Intro to Research Data Management course.
+The course is FREE, but due to platform/website limitations it will prompt you to to pay/buy the course so enter the coupon code 'researchfree' to bypass payment.

+- [Government of Canada](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management) has updated their website pertaining to Research Data Management.
+Look through the webpage to see updates on Research Data Management policy, funding opportunities and FAQ.

 - [Digital Research Alliance of Canada - DRAC](https://events.teams.microsoft.com/event/c605f12f-d5c5-4eab-af7c-e242093f90a4@803af3d1-db74-4e57-8bce-9effc0b5932f) are hosting a FREE virtual town hall on Canada's sovereign AI compute strategy.
 The townhall will take place on August 7, 2025, from 12:00pm to 1:00pm EDT.
 Registration is required so please click the link embedded in this communication and then click the [Register] tab.

 - [Digital Research Alliance of Canada - DRAC](https://alliancecan.ca/en/latest/events/laying-foundation-pilot-national-research-data-management-jumpstart) and the RDM National Training Expert Group are excited to invite you to join us for the upcoming presentation, "Laying the Foundation: The Pilot National Research Data Management Jumpstart".
 The webinar will take place on Wednesday, June 25, 2025, from 1:00pm to 2:00pm ET.
 Please register in advance using this link: [Register here](https://engagedri-ca.zoom.us/webinar/register/WN_lavvRiBnQm2DquDbV8hU8w).